Crude Oil and Natural Gas Credit Processing Announcement

 - receive a refund for existing credits along with credit interest (if applicable); or

-- have the credits remain on file for the purpose of satisfying liabilities not yet reported.
+- have the credits remain on file for the purpose of satisfying liabilities after the liabilities are reported.
 If a taxpayer chooses to retain a credit, it will be transferred to a subsequent report period.
 In the subsequent report period, the postmark date of the original credit will remain intact.

 Provisions for credits in out-of-statute report periods will not change.